Charlemagne: King of the Franks

-His conquest of Saxony began in 773, prior to his becoming Holy Roman Emperor, but he was still a Christian King, and as such, he expected all of his subjects to follow the Christian faith as well.
+His conquest of Saxony began in 773, prior to his becoming Holy Roman Emperor, but he was still a Christian King and as such, he expected all of his subjects to follow the Christian faith.
 Saxony, however, remained pagan and resisted the spread of Christianity.

 While Saxony was officially conquered in 780, they periodically rebelled into the early 800s.
 Gradually, Saxon leaders would convert to Christianity, eventually bringing peace to the region.

 Charlemagne’s father, Pepin, had already grown close to the Pope in Rome and Charlemagne continued in his footsteps.
 Gradually, Rome began to rely on the protection of the powerful Frankish king.

 In 799, Pope Leo III faced a rebellion and had to flee Rome.
 He asked Charlemagne for protection and with his help, the Pope regained control of Rome.
 For Charlemagne’s help and protection, Pope Leo III placed a crown on his head and proclaimed him Holy Roman Emperor on Christmas Day 800.